What are the origins of UNC Charlotte ADVANCE?

 Where is the ADVANCE office and what can visitors find there?

-The ADVANCE office is located in Denny 118.
+The ADVANCE office is located in Cameron 266.
 Visitors will find the ADVANCE staff available to assist with questions.
 The office also has literature concerning relevant topics and the ADVANCE programming.

 If I have questions about ADVANCE, who can help me?